Isaac20062025/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow
+Coursework repository for my Data Science Studies at Cooperative university of Kenya